Lercher/SparqlJsBinding/Readme.md

 ### brightstardb

-Just a configuration point to build URLs to access BrightstarDB's Query and Update endpoints for a particular store.
+A configuration point to build URLs to access BrightstarDB's Query and Update endpoints for a particular store.